melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

 ### Janis Translate

-Previously we were translating single CWL CommandLineTools, but this time we're translating a full Workflow.
+Previously we were translating single CWL CommandLineTools, but in this section we are translating a full CWL workflow.

-To translate a workflow, we supply the main CWL Workflow file as <filename> to janis translate. <br>
+To translate a workflow, we supply the main CWL workflow file to janis translate. <br>
 In addition to the main CWL Workflow, all Subworkflows / CommandLineTools will be detected & translated.

 First, let's make sure we're back in the main training directory